Goshkalinin/Goshkalinin/README.md

 ## 🚀 Hello!
 I'm Igor Kalinin, a junior Python developer, based in Yerevan.

-I'm currently honing my Python skills while also learning C/C++.
+Сurrently honing my Python skills while also learning C/C++.
 My Python adventure began a couple of years ago when i started automating 3D modeling tasks.

-I created Blender 3D scripts for batch transforming, rendering, and exporting 3D models.
+Created Blender 3D scripts for batch transforming, rendering, and exporting 3D models.
-I also began working on scripts for generating math-based shapes.
+I have been working on scripts for generating math-based shapes also.

 Now, I'm writing things like Telegram bots, automating simple tasks, and more.

-**Get in touch:**
+My latest task is to create a script that generates a CSV file for Google Ads with GPT-generated descriptions for hundreds of thousands hardware products.
+I believe, I've saved my customer about a month's worth of time.

+**Reach me:**
 tg: @GoshkaDesign
 mail: goshkalinin@gmail.com
 linkedin: [linkedin.com/in/goshka](https://www.linkedin.com/in/goshka/)